klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 ### Installation Complete

-The installation of Ubuntu is compelte.
+The installation of Ubuntu is complete.

 - Click Restart Now